 - I consciously choose leather that looked “worn” so that it would weather well over time and wouldn’t show scratches as much just in case.
 Also anytime they may accidentally scratch the leather, I use this leather conditioner (Amazon) and put a little on a clean towel and rub it into the spot and it practically removes it (especially after a few coats).
 Be sure you test any conditioner first in an unseen area to be sure it works with your couch.
 I also fully condition the couches every couple months with the same conditioner (Amazon).

-- Finally, when we first moved in, we use a spare bedroom as a “cat room” where we let them acclimatize to our house so they wouldn’t get overwhelmed.
+- Finally, when we first moved in, we use a spare bedroom as a “cat room” (room tour here) where we let them acclimatize to our house so they wouldn’t get overwhelmed.
 I still put them away there at night because they love that room (it’s a kitty haven!) so I don’t worry what they’re sinking their little claws into at night.

 I hope this helps!!